 Audition Requirements

-Auditions for our BA (Hons) Acting degree are conducted in a safe and supportive environment.
-We want our applicants to be able to enjoy and learn from their experience with us and to be able to share their best work.
+Auditions for our BA (Hons) Acting degree are conducted in a safe, supportive and collaborative environment.
+We want our applicants to be able to enjoy and learn from their audition experience with us.

-These auditions are not just a preliminary assessment of your acting skills, but also an opportunity to see how you connect and collaborate with others.
-Our Applicant Days will also give you an opportunity to experience first-hand what training as an actor at UCA might feel like.
+Our audition process is a preliminary assessment of your acting skills and an opportunity to see how you connect and collaborate with others.
+Our Applicant Days will also provide you with the opportunity to experience first-hand what training as an actor at UCA might feel like.

 Auditions are an integral part of the selection process, and it allows the staff team to develop a cohesive year group.

-• The first should be from a 20th or 21st Century play and have a running time of 1 minute 30 seconds to 2 minutes maximum.
+1. The first should be from a 20th or 21st Century play and have a running time of 1:30-2 minutes maximum

-• The second should be from an Elizabethan or Jacobean play and have a running time of 1 minute to 1 minute and 30 seconds.
+2. The second should be from an Elizabethan or Jacobean play and have a running time of 1-1:30 minutes maximum

-Your performances should be off book, and you should have read the whole play.
-Please do not select pieces only written as monologues, they should be from a full text.
+Your audition pieces should be off book, and you should have read the whole play.
+Please do not select pieces written only as audition monologues, they should be selected from a full play text.
 Most importantly, pick pieces that you connect with and are excited to perform.

 Please wear loose-fitting, comfortable clothing or sports gear and appropriate footwear such as trainers.
-We recommend bringing with you plenty of water, a notebook and pen.
+We recommend you bring with you plenty of water, a notebook and pen.

 Online Auditions

-If you are unable to attend an Applicant Day for this course, we ask that you submit three self-tapes:
+We recommend Applicants attend an in-person audition wherever possible.
+If for any reason you are unable to attend an Applicant Day, we ask that you submit a portfolio including four self-tapes:

-• The first should be a monologue from a 20th or 21st Century play and have a running time of 1 minute and 30 seconds to 2 minutes.
+1. The first self-tape should be a monologue from a 20th or 21st Century play and have a running time of 1 minute and 30 seconds to 2 minutes maximum.

-• The second should be a monologue or soliloquy from an Elizabethan or Jacobean play and have a running time of 1 minute to 1 minute and 30 seconds.
+2. The second self-tape should be a monologue or soliloquy from an Elizabethan or Jacobean play and have a running time of 1 minute to 1 minute and 30 seconds maximum.

-• The third should be a monologue or duologue from a film or television screenplay and have a running time of 1 to 2 minutes.
-If you choose a duologue please find a friend or fellow actor to play the other role off camera.
+3. The third self-tape should be a duologue from a film or television screenplay and have a running time of 1 to 2 minutes.
+Please use a friend, family member, or fellow actor to play the other role off camera.

-The requirements for an online audition are the same as what we’d expect to see if you were to audition at an Applicant Day.
+The requirements for an online portfolio audition are the same as what we’d expect to see if you were to audition at an Applicant Day in person.

 You can film your self-tape on a video camera or smartphone.
 Make sure you film in landscape, not portrait.
 You should film your audition material in a quiet space and check that the device is picking up your voice clearly.